-Apple also announced a couple of fun watch faces, including a “Kaleidoscope” face “Mickey” and “Minnie Mouse” faces were some of the most popular.
+Apple also announced a couple of fun watch faces, including a “Kaleidoscope” face “Mickey” and “Minnie Mouse” faces, were some of the most popular.

 What’s new in iOS 11?

 As expected, Apple revealed new iOS 11 to developers during the WWDC keynote.
-While it is still in beta phase, it showed a sneak peak of new features, so developers can start building their app before it is released for public.
+While it is still in beta phase, it showed a sneak peek of new features, so developers can start building their app before it is released for public.